-Reports of sex discrimination and sex-based harassment, both informal reports and complaints, will be treated in a confidential manner to the extent possible.
+Reports of sexual harassment, both informal reports and formal complaints, will be treated in a confidential manner to the extent possible.
 Limited disclosure may be provided to:

-- individuals who are responsible for handling the District's investigation and determination of responsibility to the extent necessary to complete the District's grievance process; - Submit a report to the child maltreatment hotline; - Submit a report to the Professional Licensure Standards Board for reports alleging sex-based harassment by an employee towards a student; or - The extent necessary to provide either party due process during the grievance process.
+- individuals who are responsible for handling the District's investigation and determination of responsibility to the extent necessary to complete the District's grievance process; - Submit a report to the child maltreatment hotline; - Submit a report to the Professional Licensure Standards Board for reports alleging sexual harassment by an employee towards a student; or - The extent necessary to provide either party due process during the grievance process.